zavelevsky/applitools-playwright-docs/docs/integration-with-playwright.md

 #### Accepting or rejecting changes

 - **Accept**: Accepting changes means you **accept and save the new checkpoint as the baseline image**.
 This updates the baseline image for future test runs.
 - **Reject**: Rejecting changes indicates that the differences are unintended and need to be addressed.
+This changes the test status to "Failed".

 ![report diffs](/img/report-visual-diff.png)